zozs/labqueue/README.md

 Whether SQLite should wait for writes to sync to disk or not.
 When set to `false`, the command `PRAGMA synchronous = OFF;` will be sent to SQLite, thus disabling synchronous writes.
 Setting this to `false` may lead to a corrupt database in case of power-loss during a transaction, but may be required to achieve acceptable performance when the disk is slow (e.g. an SD-card).
 Example: `true`

 ###### whitelist
 A whitelist of IP-addresses allowed to send help requests to this host.
-If the object is empty (the default setting), requests are allowed from any host.
+If the list is empty (the default setting), requests are allowed from any host.
 Everyone can always view the queue.
 Note that if this object is non-empty, an administrator listed in `admins` must also be listed here to get any access.
 Example: `["192.0.2.1", "192.0.2.2", "192.0.2.3"]`